MicroEJ/docs/PlatformDeveloperGuide/uiImageRaw.rst

 MicroEJ Format: RLE1
 ====================

 The Image Engine can display embedded images that are encoded into a compressed format which encodes several consecutive pixels into one or more 16-bits words.
 This encoding manages a maximum alpha level of 2 (alpha level is always assumed to be 2, even if the image is not transparent).

 -  Several consecutive pixels have the same color (2 words).

-   -  First 16-bit word specifies how many consecutive pixels have the same color.
+   -  First 16-bit word specifies how many consecutive pixels have the same color (pixels colors converted in RGB565 format, without opacity data).

-   -  Second 16-bit word is the pixels' color.
+   -  Second 16-bit word is the pixels' color in RGB565 format.

 -  Several consecutive pixels have their own color  (1 + n words).